Potatoes vs Bread: Is Bread Better? A Complete Comparison

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.

 Most of us are aware whole-wheat bread is significantly healthier than white bread.
-When talking about healthy bread, mentioning whole-wheat bread is inevitable.
-So, here are some important nutrients found in whole-wheat bread.
+When talking about healthy bread, mentioning it is inevitable.
+So, here are some important nutrients found in this variety also.

 |Potato Raw (100 g)||White Bread (100 g)||Whole-Wheat (100 g)|